mayhemood/reactjs-keeper-app/README.md

 # Keeper App (Google Keep) using ReactJS
-This is a Keeper App made using ReactJS.
+This is a Keeper App (like Google Keep Notes) made using ReactJS.
 User can add a note and delete it.

 # What was used from ReactJS?
 * JSX and Babel.